haikallfiqih/wordpress-responsive-grid-system/README.md

 ### From GitHub:
 1. Download the latest release
-2. Upload the `wordpress-responsive-grid` folder to your `/wp-content/plugins/` directory
+2. Upload the `css-responsive-grid` folder to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 ### From WordPress Plugin Repository:
 1. Go to Plugins > Add New in your WordPress admin
-2. Search for "WordPress Responsive Grid System"
+2. Search for "CSS Responsive Grid System"
 3. Click "Install Now" and then "Activate"

 ## 🎯 Usage